airbnb/javascript/packages/eslint-config-airbnb-base/README.md

 See [Airbnb's overarching ESLint config](https://npmjs.com/eslint-config-airbnb), [Airbnb's Javascript styleguide](https://github.com/airbnb/javascript), and the [ESlint config docs](https://eslint.org/docs/user-guide/configuring#extending-configuration-files) for more information.

+### eslint-config-airbnb-base/whitespace

+This entry point that only warns on whitespace rules and sets all other rules to warnings.
+View the list of whitespace rules [here](https://github.com/airbnb/javascript/blob/master/packages/eslint-config-airbnb-base/whitespace.js).

 ## Improving this config

 Consider adding test cases if you're making complicated rules changes, like anything involving regexes.
 Perhaps in a distant future, we could use literate programming to structure our README as test cases for our .eslintrc?